quiet branches labs

 zone 1

-if it needs manager approval before it ships, Zone 1 is not actually in use.
+if either needs manager sign-off before it ships, zone 1 is not actually in use.

 adding Apple Pay at checkout

-touches payment processing. compliance and legal exposure is direct and non-negotiable.
+touches payment processing. legal and compliance exposure is direct.

 zone 4

-the UI shell can start. the payment logic does not move until legal review clears and is documented.
+the UI shell can start. the logic does not move until legal review is documented.

-depends on a data pipeline owned by another team. no compliance exposure, but blocked on a handoff.
+pipeline owned by another team. no compliance exposure, but blocked on their handoff.

 zone 2

-a named reviewer must clear before staging. if the dependency has been open 14 days, re-evaluate for PDVF.
+a named reviewer must clear before staging. dependency open 14 days without movement: re-evaluate for PDVF.

 operating rules